noahc3/Homebrew-Guide/usingcfw/manualupgrade.rst

 ------------------------------------------

 .. note::
-   If you are not using Atmosphere or Kosmos, skip to step 3.
+   If you are not using Atmosphere, skip to step 3.

 A new security feature in Atmosphere requires you to explicitly allow applications to write to BIS, something ChoiDujourNX needs to do to upgrade the firmware.